hegdepavankumar/Google-Cloud-Arcade-Solutions-2023/README.md

 ## REQUIRED for prizes: Subscribe to activate the Arcade for your account:

 - Do visit the website for claiming the prizes : [clik here](https://go.qwiklabs.com/arcade)
 - Perform the all the necessary steps:
+- send your gcp registered gmail with arcade program! to activate the prizes!!